PR20197721/girlScouct/vtk/README.md

 5. Replicate all the new data to UAT publish.
 6. Now we will need to change the configuration for the holidays and the girlscouts new year
 7. Once everything is ready, we can create a package and move it to Production environment.

+** Code Change **
+Under the path vtk/app/src/main/content/jcr_root/apps/girlscouts-vtk/wcm/components/vtk-scaffolding-landing/vtk-scaffolding-landing.jsp, there are two variables for the year plan, MEETING_BASE and YEAR_PLAN_BASE.
+Change it from 2015 to 2016.
+Check in your code.